k155cvut/gise/docs/practicals/georeferencing_vectorization.md

 ## Georeferencing
 Raster data is obtained from many sources, such as satellite images, aerial cameras, and scanned maps.
 Unlike modern satellite images and aerial cameras that tend to have relatively accurate location information and might need only slight adjustments to line up all your GIS data, scanned maps and historical data usually do not contain any spatial reference information.
 In these cases you need to use the process of georeferencing.

 Georeferencing is the process of assigning real-world geographic coordinates to a raster image or a scanned map, enabling it to be accurately placed within a spatial reference system.
 This process involves matching identifiable points on the image with corresponding locations on a reference dataset, such as a satellite image or a vector map.
+For control points you should select features that are stable and easy to identify in both datasets such as churches, bridges, road intersections, river confluences, or long-standing public buildings.
+The points should be spread across the whole map sheet rather than concentrated in one corner.

-Georeferencing is essential in cartography and GIS, as it allows historical maps, aerial photographs, or other spatial data to be integrated with modern geographic information for analysis, visualization, and decision-making.
+Georeferencing is essential in cartography and GIS, as it allows historical maps, aerial photographs, or other spatial data to be integrated with other GIS layers for analysis, visualization, and decision-making.

 <figure markdown>